bgstack15/bgscripts/usr/share/doc/bgscripts/README.txt

 - Added documentation for many files and scripts.

 2017-08-22 B Stack <bgstack15@gmail.com> 1.2-17
-- Changed bounce.sh to use "ip link set ens3 down" instead of ifdown ens3
+- Changed bounce.sh to use "ip link set ens3 down" instead of ifdown ens3.
+- Fixed updateval.py to update canonical path of symlinks.